paul-kelly85/diary-entry/add_diary_entry.md

 ## Notes
 - Always use absolute paths when working with files
+- always use the exisiting branch to create the file
 - The diary content should be a single paragraph of markdown
 - Commit messages should follow the format: "Add diary entry for YYYY-MM-DD"
 - If using Batch tool to run multiple commands, handle errors gracefully